top of page

 4

-Once inside, the electrical panel is the next stop and we are looking for any signs of improper installation like double taps or undersized wires.
+The electrical panel is the next stop and we are looking for any signs of improper installation like double taps or undersized wires.
 This is where you’re informed of the location of the main disconnect switch and it’s amperage.

 A typical detached house will have some type of furnace.
 Whether it’s a high efficiency gas furnace, propane furnace or boiler, we inspect them all.
 A furnace can last anywhere between 18 to 25 years and sometimes even longer depending on the maintenance and care it receives.